Green-Software-Foundation/SOFT/Transforming_Organisations_for_Sustainable_Software.md

 </table>

 ## Implementation Pillar
 Implementation within organisations is the structured process of executing the IT sustainable strategy and implementing the tools and processes to meet the objectives and KPI’s.
 Key components of this process include refining and enhancing tools to support organisational processes; setting up systems for effective data collection; and ensuring accuracy through validation.
-Tracking progress involves monitoring key performance indicators (KPIs) and analysing the data to assess performances and make informed adjustments.
+Tracking progress involves monitoring key performance indicators (KPIs) and analysing the data to assess performance and make informed adjustments.
 Data aggregation then compiles information from various sources to provide a comprehensive view, while trend analysis identifies patterns over time to guide strategic planning.
 Together, these elements ensure the effective and efficient implementation of organisational objectives.

 ### Stage 6 – Implementation / Refinement of Tooling